 Read on in our next blog post on how to find the right desktop testing tool to learn if an open-sourced automation tool is right for you, and if not, what features you should be looking for in a desktop test automation tool.

-You can also learn more about no-code test automation in our webinars.
+You can also learn more about no-code test automation in desktop applications in our webinar.
 Sign up below.